m1key/pytorch-sandbox/README.md

 I got this error: module 'PIL.Image' has no attribute 'register_extensions'.

-> # we need pillow version of 5.3.0

-> # we will uninstall the older version first
+We need pillow version of 5.3.0.
+We will uninstall the older version first.

 > !pip uninstall -y Pillow

-> # install the new one
+Install the new one

 > !pip install Pillow==5.3.0

-> # import the new one
+Import the new one

 > import PIL

 > print(PIL.PILLOW_VERSION)

-> # this should print 5.3.0.
-If it doesn't, then restart your runtime:

-> # Menu > Runtime > Restart Runtime
+Menu > Runtime > Restart Runtime

 Then, torchsummary had to be installed: